A Look at Park Model Homes

 Here’s a single story Park Model Home.
 Prices usually start around $21,000 so they are very affordable.

 I think they are a great inspiration for window placement and siding combinations.
 The owners above used rock as underpinning, giving the home a beautiful visual anchor.

 Park Model Homes Interior

-The homes seem very roomy inside based upon the photos.
+The homes seem very roomy inside based on the photos.
 There would plenty of room for a single person or a couple.
 A bedroom is usually situated upstairs.

 I would recommend an addition for more than two though.
-Here’s a few interior photos:
+Here are a few interior photos: